 Paper-based applications may still be submitted by mail or by fax.
 Applications by telephone will not be accepted.

-Are any paper copies of electronic applications kept by Sector Services?
+Are any paper copies of electronic applications kept by Sector Operations?

-No. However Sector Services has the ability to view any ESA application should an enquiry be made on the application.
+No. However Sector Operations has the ability to view any ESA application should an enquiry be made on the application.

 What do I do if I don’t agree with the criteria that are applied to a Special Authority?

 The Pharmaceutical Management Agency (PHARMAC) is responsible for setting the criteria for each Special Authority medicine (Sector Operations operates the Special Authority system on PHARMAC’s behalf).
 If you disagree with, have an issue with, or just don’t understand, a medicine’s Special Authority criteria, then you should contact PHARMAC on 0800 66 00 50.

 A digital certificate is like an electronic passport that is used to ensure that electronic communications can be carried out securely.

 A digital certificate is an electronic document that contains identity details of the holder, including name, location and e-mail address, and also contains what are known as ‘security keys’.
 There are two security keys in a certificate: the ‘public key’ (made freely available to other people or organisations) and the matching ‘private key’ (which only you have).
 If I send you encrypted information, I will do so by using your public key.
 You will decrypt the information using your private key.